omshiv2415/ShoppigAssistant/README.md

 Here is the video Tutorial link you can follow:  https://www.youtube.com/watch?v=8UJQIkI8LhA

+Once you have created project goto the Database rules like bellow code

+{
+  "rules": {
+    ".read": "auth != null",
+    ".write": "auth != null"
+  }
+}

 ------------

 <h3 align="left">Step 2.
 Clone or import the project in android studio</h3>